 In the evening, the sun sets into the canyon and paints its sheer walls various shades of gold.
 Or at least that’s what Tiffany told me, since I’m quite color blind.
 Even with my visual impairment, it was a beautiful sight.

 Getting to the canyon is simple via car, and the walk is short.
 However, I’ve heard that the best way to explore the canyon is on the water by kayak or canoe.
+By all accounts, it’s one of the best things to do in Big Bend National Park.
 Next time, we may try to do that.
 As long as I don’t sink the kayak first.

-Things To Do in Big Bend: #4 Take the Ross Maxwell Scenic Drive
+Things To Do in Big Bend National Park: #4 Take the Ross Maxwell Scenic Drive

 One of the best ways to see Big Bend and all of its glory is to take the Ross Maxwell Scenic Drive.
 This 30-mile route goes through some of the most breathtaking areas of the park and provides some wonderful views of the Rio Grande and the canyons of the area.
 It also provides visitors with a great chance to see wildlife and wildflowers.